syntax-syndicate/beeai-platform/docs/ACP/ACP.md

 - **Notification Support**: One-way messages for status updates
 - **Error Handling**: Standardized error reporting
 - **Metadata Extensions**: Support for custom data in message headers

+> ⚠️ TBD: NLIP connection: Like NLIP, ACP builds on top of HTTPS and JSON for message exchange.
+ACP adopts NLIP's pattern of format/subformat/content fields to maintain consistency across both protocols.
+This harmonization ensures systems can implement both protocols with minimal duplication of parsing logic.

 ## 3. Core Components